Regent of Hungary: After World War I

 Upon the dissolution and break-up of Austria-Hungary after World War I, the Hungarian Democratic Republic and then the Hungarian Soviet Republic were briefly proclaimed in 1918 and 1919, respectively.
 The short-lived communist government of Béla Kun launched what was known as the "Red Terror", involving Hungary in an ill-fated war with Romania.
 In 1920, the country fell into a period of civil conflict, with Hungarian anti-communists and monarchists violently purging the nation of communists, leftist intellectuals, and others whom they felt threatened by, especially Jews.
 This period was known as the "White Terror".
 In 1920, after the pullout of the last of the Romanian occupation forces, the Kingdom of Hungary was restored.

-On 1 March 1920, the National Assembly of Hungary re-established the Kingdom of Hungary, but chose not to recall the deposed Habsburg ruler of the Austro-Hungarian Empire (Emperor Charles I of Austria who was King Charles (Karoly) IV of Hungary) from exile as the return of a Habsburg on the Hungarian throne was unacceptable to the Entente powers (Archduke Joseph August, a Habsburg, had been rejected by them as a regent after assuming the position for a few weeks in 1919).
-Instead, with National Army officers controlling the parliament building, the assembly voted to install the former Commander-in-Chief of the Imperial Fleet (Austro-Hungarian Navy), and current Minister of War and Commander of the National Army, Admiral Horthy as head of state; he defeated Count Albert Apponyi by a vote of 131 to 7 and became the new Regent of Hungary.
+On 1 March 1920, the National Assembly of Hungary re-established the Kingdom of Hungary, but chose not to recall the deposed Habsburg ruler of the Austro-Hungarian Empire, Emperor Charles I of Austria, who had reigned in Hungary as King Charles (Karoly) IV of Hungary.
+The Entente powers had made clear that they would not accept a Habsburg as Hungary's head of state.
+Archduke Joseph August, Charles' cousin, had taken over as regent for a few weeks in 1919, but stood down when the Entente refused to recognize him.
+Instead, with National Army officers controlling the parliament building, the assembly voted to install the last Commander-in-Chief of the Imperial Fleet (Austro-Hungarian Navy) and current Minister of War and Commander of the National Army, Admiral Horthy, as head of state; he defeated Count Albert Apponyi by a vote of 131 to 7 and became the new Regent of Hungary.

 Bishop Ottokár Prohászka then led a small delegation to meet Horthy, announcing, “Hungary’s Parliament has elected you Regent!
 Would it please you to accept the office of Regent of Hungary?”
 To their astonishment, Horthy declined unless his powers were expanded.
 As Horthy stalled, the politicians folded, and granted him "the general prerogatives of the King, with the exception of the right to name titles of nobility and of the patronage of the Church."
 Those prerogatives included the power to appoint and dismiss prime ministers, to convene and dissolve parliament, and to command the armed forces.
 With those sweeping powers guaranteed, Horthy took the oath of office.
 (King Charles did try to regain his throne twice; see Charles IV of Hungary's attempts to retake the throne for more details.)